0x24bin/gorequest/README.md

 }

 ```
-### HTTP request using gotyphon with custom and ordered headers
+### HTTP request using gorequest with custom and ordered headers
 ```go
 package main